StevenBlack/vocab/million-dollar-words.md

 ### usury
 The practice of lending money at illegally high interest rates.
 Even if not illegal, exorbitant rates (like those used for credit cards) can be described as usurious.
 Pronounced YOO-ZHER-EE.

+### utilitarianism
+The doctrine that actions are right if they are useful or for the benefit of a majority.
+Alternately the doctrine that an action is right insofar as it promotes happiness, and that the greatest happiness of the greatest number should be the guiding principle of conduct.

 ### uvula